Skip to content

 Action Registry

-The action registry provides centralized discovery, management, and execution of workflow actions with plugin architecture support.
+The action registry provides centralised discovery, management, and execution of workflow actions with plugin architecture support.

 Core Classes